PDXChinese/pdxchinese.github.io/_pages/cultureday.md

 **Purpose:** To promote culture, the arts, and academic endeavor
 **Participants:** Chinese program students, families and educators

->[Sign up](https://docs.google.com/forms/d/e/1FAIpQLSeowOX9XphfUxII1tyVp3jBqOpdLJy2-SSAlLhjywypuYXo8g/viewform?usp=sf_link) to be a 课后作业辅导/Chinese homework helper (The list will be made available through schools)
+[Sign up](https://docs.google.com/forms/d/e/1FAIpQLSeowOX9XphfUxII1tyVp3jBqOpdLJy2-SSAlLhjywypuYXo8g/viewform?usp=sf_link) to be a 课后作业辅导/Chinese homework helper (The information will not be posted online.
+It will only be available in print at Culture Day or shared upon request by Chinese teachers afterward.)

 >[各项活动义工/表演/摊位报名表 / Activity Volunteer/Performance/Tabling Signup Form](https://docs.google.com/forms/d/e/1FAIpQLScAU37jBbljeucZe6bcCARnvf6lywgza_FB95UZZvPlMkOj5w/viewform?usp=sf_link)